Preventing ACL Injuries: How ACL Reconstruction Surgery Can Help

 Role of Surgical Reconstruction in Preventing ACL Injuries

 Any tear of the anterior cruciate ligament is repaired by reconstruction.
 This is because of impaired blood supply and the regenerative abilities of the ligament.
 In the absence of an injury, reconstruction is thus not necessary.
 This means that ACL reconstruction surgery is not an effective means of preventing injuries to the ligament.
+This is why it is better to focus on preventing ACL injuries before thinking of how ACL reconstruction can help.

 However, the ligament undergoes several changes post-operatively.
 This includes an early graft healing phase, a proliferation phase, and a ligamentization phase.
 In the first phase, the graft has a higher tensile strength than the original ACL, neo-vascularisation of the new graft causes a weakening in the proliferation phase.
 In the ligamentization phase, the graft is almost as strong as the original ligament.
 This means that a surgical reconstruction post-injury may help reduce damage to the ligament and associated structures but not in completely preventing it.